© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 Having said all of this, I do want to acknowledge that while it looks like we will probably end up with three early voting sites in Wilmington, placed equitably around the city, I certainly understand people’s concerns about voter access and suppression.

 I’ve had some folks suggest that the real test will come in the spring for the primary elections, but I’ll also be keeping my eye on the New Hanover County budget for next year, which will include funding for the 2026 general election.
-(That sounds a long way off, but the budget discussions start in January or February.)
+(That sounds a long way off, but the county's budget discussions start in January or February.)

 Fox and Friends